finbourne/lusid-sdk-csharp-preview/sdk/docs/SystemConfigurationApi.md

 [EXPERIMENTAL] Create side definition

-Create a new side definition for us in transaction type configuration
+Create a new side definition for use in a transaction type.
+For more information, see https://support.lusid.com/knowledgebase/article/KA-01875.

 ### Example